developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 ---
 date: 2024-04-14
 description: >-
-  An intro to OpenID Connect and how to use it to grant GitHub Actions access to AWS account securely, without storing long-lived credentials anywhere.
+  Learn how to grant GitHub Actions runner jobs access to the AWS services without storing long-lived credentials and avoiding the overhead of secrets rotation.
 draft: true
 categories:
+  - OpenID Connect
   - OAuth2
+  - GitHub Actions
+  - AWS
-  - OpenID Connect
+  - OpenTofu
   - OIDC
   - Authentication
+  - Authorization
   - Security
-  - GitHub Actions
-  - OpenTofu
-  - AWS
 links:
+  - ./posts/0002-external-secret-immutable-target.md
   - ./posts/0004-github-actions-dynamic-matrix.md
 ---

-# What is OIDC Authentication?
+# What is OpenID Connect Authentication?
 A Practical Guide

 OpenID Connect is the modern-day solution to an ever-lasting problem: to authenticate users when the identity provider and the service provider are